-A full-time semester credit hour student is one who is enrolled in a minimum of twelve (12) semester credit hours in a degree, diploma or certificate program.
+A full-time student is one who is enrolled in a minimum of twelve (12) semester credit hours in a degree, diploma, or certificate program.
 A normal course load is fifteen (15) semester credit hours with a maximum of twenty-one (21) semester credit hours.
-A full-time Summer semester student is one who is enrolled in a minimum of 9 total semester credit hours during Summer I (4 weeks), Summer II (4 weeks) and/ or full Summer (8 weeks) with a maximum of twelve (12) semester credit hours.
+A full-time Summer semester student is one who is enrolled in a minimum of 9 total semester credit hours with a maximum of twelve (12) semester credit hours.
 The credit hours earned from enrollment in alternative delivery systems (telecourses, Internet courses, independent study, etc.) are included in the above enrollment policies.

-A student who desires to register for additional coursework above the maximum indicated for the curriculum must secure a recommendation from the faculty advisor and approval from the Vice President for Instruction.
+A student who desires to register for additional coursework above the maximum indicated for the curriculum must secure a recommendation from the faculty advisor and approval from the Vice President, Instruction/Chief Academic Officer.